xhkyyy/BlockingFQueue/README.md

 ============
-* Fast and Persistent Blacking Queue
+* Fast and Persistent Blocking Queue
 * Data is persisted on disk